celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/Values.rst

 A **value** is one of the fundamental things --- like a word or a number --- that a program manipulates.
 Some values are ``5`` (the result when we add ``2 + 3``), and ``"Hello, World!"``.
-These objects are classified into different classes, or data types: 4 is an integer, and "Hello, World!" is a string, so-called because it contains a string or sequence of letters.
-You (and the interpreter) can identify strings because they are enclosed in quotation marks.
+These objects are classified into different classes, or data types: 5 is an integer, and "Hello, World!" is a string, so-called because it contains a string or sequence of letters.
+You (and the Python interpreter) can identify strings because they are enclosed in quotation marks.

 We can specify values directly in the programs we write.
 For example we can specify a number as a **literal** just by (literally) typing it directly into the program (e.g., ``5`` or ``4.32``).
 In a program, we specify a word, or more generally a string of characters, by enclosing the characters inside quotation marks (e.g., ``"Hello, World!"``).